collective-soundworks/soundworks/README.md

 Most modules would call their `.done()` method when their process is complete.
 For instance, if the purpose of a module is to load files, the module would call its `.done()` method when the files are loaded.

 However, some modules continue processing in the background even after calling that method.
-This is for example the case of the `sync` module: it calls its `.done()` method after the client clock is synchronized with the sync clock for the the very first time, and keeps running in the background afterwards to re-synchronize the clocks regularly during the rest of the scenario.
+This is for example the case of the `sync` module.
+The module calls its `.done()` method after the client clock is synchronized with the sync clock for the the very first time, and keeps running in the background afterwards to re-synchronize the clocks regularly during the rest of the scenario.

 You will find [more information on the `ClientModule` base class in the API section](#clientmodule).

 ##### The `.start()` method

 The `.start()` method is called to start the module.
 It should handle the logic and the steps that lead to the completion of the module.

-For instance, the purpose of the `ClientCheckin` module is the following: each time a client connects to the server via the `'/player'` namespace, the module assigns an available player identifier (`index`) and sets up the client as `player`.
-When the module is configured with a predefined `seating` plan, it could automatically request an available seat and display the seat `label` to the player.
+As an example, we can look at the functioning of the For instance, the purpose of the `ClientCheckin` module is the following: each time a client connects to the server via the `'/player'` namespace, the module assigns an available player identifier (*i.e.* an index) and sets up the client as `player`.
+When the module is configured with a predefined setup that includes a seating plan, it could automatically request an available seat and display the seat `label` to the player.
 In other configurations, the participants could also enter their chosen seat, or indicate their approximate position on a map).

 In detail, the `.start()` method of the module does the following:

-- It sends a request to the `ServerCheckin` module via WebSockets, asking the server to send the label of an available seat.
+- It sends a request to the `ServerCheckin` module via WebSockets, asking the server to send an available index and the label of the corresponding seat.
 - When it receives the response from the server, it displays the label on the screen (*e.g.* “Please go to seat C5 and touch the screen.”) and waits for the participant’s acknowledgement.
-- When the participant touches the screen, the client module calls the method `.done()` to hand over the control to a subsequent module (in many scenarios, the `performance` itself).
+- When the participant touches the screen, the client module calls the method `.done()` to hand over the control to a subsequent module, which generally is the `performance`.

-Hence, a slightly simplified version of the `ClientCheckin` module would look like the following:
+A slightly simplified version of the `ClientCheckin` module would look like the following:

 ```javascript
 /* Client side */